Yalantis/FastEasyMapping/README.md

 #### Assignment policy
 Assignment policy describes how deserialized relationship value should be assigned to a property.
 FEM supports 5 policies out of the box:

 - `FEMAssignmentPolicyAssign` - replace Old property's value by New.
 Designed for to-one and to-many relationship.
+Default policy.
-- `FEMAssignmentPolicyObjectMerge` - assigns New relationship value unless it is nil.
+- `FEMAssignmentPolicyObjectMerge` - assigns New relationship value unless it is `nil`.
 Designed for to-one relationship.
 - `FEMAssignmentPolicyCollectionMerge` - merges a New and Old values of relationship.
 Supported collections are: [NSSet](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSSet_Class/), [NSArray](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSArray_Class/), [NSOrderedSet](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSOrderedSet_Class/) and their successors.
 Designed for to-many relationship.
 - `FEMAssignmentPolicyObjectReplace` - replaces Old value with New by deleting Old.
 Designed for to-one relationship.
 - `FEMAssignmentPolicyCollectionReplace` - deletes objects not presented in [union](https://en.wikipedia.org/wiki/Union_(set_theory)) of New and Old values sets.
 Union set is used as a New value.
 Supported collections are: [NSSet](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSSet_Class/), [NSArray](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSArray_Class/), [NSOrderedSet](https://developer.apple.com/library/ios/documentation/Foundation/Reference/NSOrderedSet_Class/) and their successors.
 Designed for to-many relationship.